Tips for Freelance Gigs for Students

 Show them what you’re capable of; showcase your skills with a solid and clean portfolio.
 Freelancing for students is about making your own opportunities.
 Gather all your work in one place, even if you never had a client before, to give your future clients an idea of what you are capable of.
 For example:

-Write a blog article on a topic of your own choosing.
+1. Write a blog article on a topic of your own choosing.

-Edit a short video for your friend, family, or yourself.
+2. Edit a short video for your friend, family, or yourself.

-Make an advertisement for a product or for a fake brand.
+3. Make an advertisement for a product or for a fake brand.

 You can upload your samples on an Instagram page, Google Drive, Notion page, or free portfolio websites like Canva Sites or Carrd.

-You can also check: Self-Care Essentials for College Students
+You can also Check: Self-Care Essentials for College Students

 Put Your Work Where the Internet Can See It (Market Yourself)